Crop

 Cropped image

 To crop means reducing the size of an image by removing non-important objects or space surrounding a focal point.
 For example, you may have a picture of your daughter and her friends at a high school graduation.
-You could make a selection around her, then crop and remove the surrounding people, making her the sole subject of the image.
+You could select a section surrounding her, then remove the surrounding people, making her the sole subject of the image.

 Note